 - Children and young people may find it hard to talk about a parent’s illness.
 They may feel embarrassed, frightened or confused.
 Talk about similarities between being physically unwell and mentally unwell to help avoid stigma.
 If appropriate, help them learn more about their parent’s illness.

 - If you speak to the parent or carer, focusing on the child or young person’s needs can help parents/carers disclose difficulties and get help.

 Even when a parent/carer is getting help, services may not focus on the child or young person’s needs even though they may be struggling:

 - Use routine school/college contacts to notice how parents/carers are doing - like parents’ evenings if you hold them, or pick up and drop off time if you work in a primary school.

 - Monitor on whether pupils are becoming isolated from friends at school.

 - Work with parents/carers to explore how the school might keep a watchful eye on a pupil’s wellbeing during cycles of mental illness.

 - Focus on family strengths, rather than problems.

-What else can schools do?
+What else can schools or further education settings do?

 - Make sure the whole-school environment communicates non-stigmatising messages about mental health.